TheLinuxNinja/creatingCursors/README.md

 First of all, you have to convert .png files to appropriate resolutions.

-You can do it with `convertPNGs/convertsize.sh` script.
+You can do it with `imagemagick`:

+`convert default.png -resize 32x32 x1/default.png`

+`convert default.png -resize 40x40 x1_25/default.png`

+`convert default.png -resize 48x48 x1_5/default.png`

+`convert default.png -resize 64x64 x1_5/default.png`

 It will convert .png pictures to four resolutions (**32x32**, **40x40**, **48x48** and **64x64**) and put them into folders: **x1**, **x1_25**, **x1_5** and **x2** respectively.